9 Google Sheets Tips for Turning Exported Data Into a Great Report

 Using conditional formatting

 So you know how to add colors to your sheet, but did you know you could automatically format whole columns?
-You can use conditional formatting to change the color of your cells when a certain value is present or missing.
+You can use this to change the color of your cells when a certain value is present or missing.
 For example, let’s say you’re working with an export from Trello and you want to highlight all Trello cards that don’t have a member assigned to them.

 First, you’ll want to select the column you want to format.